4206/eli-proto2puml/README.md

 ## Prerequisites

-The compiler is built with ELI (https://eli-project.sf.net), a compiler generator toolkit.
+The compiler is built from ELI-specification.
+ELI is a compiler generator toolkit, not just a parser generator.

+ELI generates C-code from the specification, which is then compiled to binary with GCC.
-ELI must be built from source.
-If Tcl/Tk development libraries are available during compilation, parser debugging with ```make mon``` will work.
+ELI is available at (https://eli-project.sf.net), and must be built from source.
+If you want to debug the C-code generation process, it is helpful to have Tcl/Tk development libraries installed before building ELI, so that the target ```make mon``` will work.

-Adjust the Makefile, if you install ELI someplace other than ```/opt/eli/```.
+Please adjust the Makefile after building ELI, and set the path to the ELI executable binary.

 ## Building

 Run ```make exe``` to build the ```target/pro2pu``` executable.

-Run ```make source``` to generate C source code for compilation on different OS'es, e.g. MacOS, Windows.
-Some adjustments may be needed.
+Run ```make source``` to generate C source code and a Makefile for export and compilation on e.g. MacOS, Windows.
+Some adjustments to the C sources may be needed under Windows

 ### Errors during build

-If building fails with message ```Cannot connect to Odin server.```, then run ```eli -r``` or ```make connect_to_odin```.
+If ELI fails with message ```Cannot connect to Odin server.```, then run ```eli -r``` or ```make connect_to_odin```.

+# Appendix

 ## Errors in the specs